Dorothy Davis Locanthi: Early life

 Dorothy Nell Davis Locanthi (née Davis) was born in East St. Louis, Illinois, the daughter of Gordon Z. Davis and Nellie Thoma Davis.
 She was an athletic teen; her height (over six feet) was an advantage in her field event, the standing broad jump.

 She graduated from high school at age 15.
 She attended Vassar College, where she majored in physics and took astronomy courses from Caroline Furness and Maud Makemson.
 She graduated from Vassar in 1933.
-Locanthi taught at Mills College in Oakland for a year, accessing Lick Observatory and the University of California, and earned a master's degree.
+Locanthi taught at Mills College in Oakland for a year, accessing Lick Observatory and the University of California, Berkeley, and earned a master's degree.
 Her master’s thesis was on S-Type long period variables.
 She pursued doctoral studies at the University of California and worked with C. Donald Shane there.
 She was awarded a Lick Observatory Fellowship in 1936, and completed her dissertation on the spectrum of the red supergiant star Antares in 1937.